lavallone/WSD_with_LLM/README.md

-## ⚡️ LLMantics: A Novel Benchmark for Measuring Lexical Semantic Capabilities of Instruction-Tuned Large Language Models
+## Do Large Language Models Understand Word Semantics? 🧪 An Experimental Study